WojtekKamilowski/CI_PP2_WOTM/README.md

 ## Testing user stories

-1. Choose for which meal the dish is to be drawn.
+1. As a first time user I want to choose for which meal the dish is to be drawn.

 | Feature | Action  | Expected Result | Actual Result |
 | ------- | ------- | --------------- | ------------- |